riceplinygroup/plinycompute/README.md

 3. Set the following two environment variables:
 a) `PDB_HOME`, this is the path to the folder where PlinyCompute was cloned, in this example `/home/ubuntu/plinycompute`, and
 b) `PDB_INSTALL`, this is the path to a folder in the worker nodes (remote machines) where PlinyCompute executables will be installed.
 **Note:** the value of these variables is arbitrary (and they do not have to match), but make sure that you have proper permissions on the remote machines to create folders and write to files.
-In this example, PlinyCompute is installed on `/home/ubuntu/plinycompute` on the master node, and on `/tmp/pdb_install` in the worker nodes.
+In this example, PlinyCompute is installed on `/home/ubuntu/plinycompute` on the manager node, and on `/tmp/pdb_install` in the worker nodes.
 ```bash
 export PDB_HOME=/home/ubuntu/plinycompute
 export PDB_INSTALL=/tmp/pdb_install